pingcap/talent-plan/rust/projects/project-2/project.md

 "replaying" the records in the log on startup we reconstruct the previous state of the database.

-In this iteration you may store the value of the keys directly in memory.
+In this iteration you may store the value of the keys directly in memory (and thus never reading from the log after initial startup and log replay).
 In a future iteration you will store only "log pointers" (file offsets) into the log.

+# Part 3: Writing to the log

 You will start by implementing the "set" flow.
 There are a number of steps here.
 Most of them are straightforward to implement and you can verify you've done so